wangxiaoming1988/Ryujinx-fork/README.md

 ## Usage

-To run this emulator, your PC must be equipped with at least 8GiB of RAM;
+To run this emulator, your PC must be equipped with at least:
+- 8GiB of RAM
+- 6 cores
+- A GPU released within the last 10 years.
+- OpenGL 4.6 | Vulkan 1.4
+- Windows 10 version 20H1 | macOS Big Sur (Apple Silicon)

-failing to meet this requirement may result in a poor gameplay experience or unexpected crashes.
+Failing to meet these requirements may result in a poor gameplay experience or unexpected crashes.

 ## Latest build